kohutgergely/spark-mec-bp/README.md

     * ***ion_name***: ion form of the target species
     * ***target_peaks***: list of peaks to be used for concentration calculation

-    :warning: ***As the program uses the NIST database to query atomic data, this field has to conform with NIST query conventions.
+    :warning: ***As the program uses the NIST database to query atomic data, atom and ion name parameters must conform with NIST query conventions.
 For more information see: https://physics.nist.gov/PhysRefData/ASD/lines_form.html***
 -  **CarrierGasConfig**: parameters related to the carrier gas.
 Used for electron concentration estimation.
     ```
     CarrierGasConfig(